jyizheng/VerusFT_RL/PROPOSAL.md

 ## Related Work

-VerusSFT builds on a growing body of literature exploring language-model-assisted verification.
+VerusFT-RL builds on a growing body of literature exploring language-model-assisted verification.
 Prior systems such as VeriStruct focus on prompt engineering and retrieval but stop short of supervised fine-tuning on minimized Verus corpora.
 Recent work like the arXiv preprint [arXiv:2505.20302](https://arxiv.org/pdf/2505.20302) examines adjacent verification-aware fine-tuning strategies, underscoring the demand for reproducible datasets, Verus-native evaluation harnesses, and head-to-head comparisons between text-only and structure-augmented representations.
-This proposal positions VerusSFT to complement that line of research by emphasizing minimized examples, multi-task SFT, and rigorous Verus-based metrics.
+This proposal positions VerusFT-RL to complement that line of research by emphasizing minimized examples, multi-task SFT, RL-based refinement, and rigorous Verus-based metrics.

 ---